x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/information-rights-management.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 6ea3a695-3ddd-4d53-b3c6-90041f44ef64
-description: "Summary: Learn how administrators can use Information Rights Management (IRM) in Exchange Server to help prevent the disclosure of sensitive information."
+description: "Summary: Learn how administrators can use Information Rights Management (IRM) in Exchange Server 2016 and 2019 to help prevent the disclosure of sensitive information."
 ---

 # Information Rights Management in Exchange Server

- **Summary**: Learn how administrators can use Information Rights Management (IRM) in Exchange 2016 and Exchange 2019 to help prevent the disclosure of sensitive information.

 Every day, people use email to exchange sensitive information, such as confidential information or reports.
 Because email is accessible from just about anywhere, mailboxes have transformed into repositories that contain large amounts of potentially sensitive information.
 As a result, information leakage can be a serious threat to organizations.
 To help prevent information leakage, Exchange Server includes Information Rights Management (IRM) features, which provide persistent online and offline protection for email messages and attachments.
 These IRM features are basically unchanged from Exchange 2013.